-- The kiosk located inside the Detention Facility lobby is no longer available to the public.
-Please utilize the online payment system or telephone payment system to add funds to an inmate's canteen account.
+- Inmate canteen account replenishing: Please utilize the online payment system or telephone payment system to add funds to an inmate's canteen account.

 - A selection of Leon County Sheriff’s Office employees will work remotely from home, carrying out their daily duties.

-- The Leon County Sheriff’s Office’s front lobby will be closing to public access to include NO walk-in reporting.
+- The Leon County Sheriff’s Office’s front lobby is closed to public access to include NO walk-in reporting.
 The front lobby will only allow access to regularly scheduled sex offender and career criminal registrations at this time.

 - Citizens wishing to report any non-emergencies to the Sheriff’s Office are asked to call (850)606-3300.